 The Special Incidence Portion is intended to support students with extraordinarily high needs who require more than two full-time staff to address their health and/or safety needs, and those of others at their school.
 Funding is based on claims submitted by school boards.
-The ministry provides guidance on eligibility in the Special Education Funding Guidelines: Special Incidence Portion (SIP), 2019-20.
+Eligibility criteria are set out in the Special Education Funding Guidelines: Special Incidence Portion (SIP), 2020-21.

-The Special Incidence Portion allocation is projected to be approximately \$126.1 million in 2019-20.
+The Special Incidence Portion allocation is projected to be approximately \$133.9 million in 2020-21.

-5. Care, Treatment, Custody and Correctional Amount
+5. Education and Community Partnership Program Allocation (formerly the Care, Treatment, Custody and Correctional Amount)

-This funding supports school boards' provision of education programs to schoolaged children and youth in care and/or treatment centres, and in custody and correctional facilities.
-Eligible facilities include hospitals, children's mental health centres, psychiatric institutions, detention and correctional facilities, community group homes, and social services agencies.
-A school board provides these services under a written agreement between the school board and the facility.
+This funding supports school boards' provision of education programs to school-aged children and youth in care, treatment or detention facilities.
+Eligible facilities include hospitals, children's mental health centres, psychiatric institutions, custody and correctional facilities, community group homes, and social services agencies.
+A school board provides these education programs under a written agreement between the school board and the facility.

-The funding, which must be approved by the ministry based on established guidelines, goes toward recognized costs that include teachers, educational assistants and classroom supplies.
-Further details can be found in the Guidelines for Approval and Provision of Care and / or Treatment, Custody and Correctional (CTCC) Programs 2019-20.
+The funding, which is approved by the ministry in accordance with ministry guidelines, goes toward recognized costs that include teachers, educational assistants and classroom supplies.
+Further details can be found in the Guidelines for Educational Programs for Students in Government Approved Education and Community Partnership Program (ECPP) facilities 2020-21 (formerly Care and/or Treatment, Custody and Correctional (CTCC) programs)

-The Care, Treatment, Custody and Correctional Amount allocation is projected to be approximately \$110.4 million in 2019-20.
+The Education and Community Partnership Program allocation is projected to be approximately \$112.1 million in 2020-21.